JAMSScheduler/PowerShell/Modules/ActiveMQ/README.md

 .Synopsis
    Receive a message from an ActiveMQ queue.
 .DESCRIPTION
-   Readss a single message from an ActiveMQ queue.
+   Reads a single message from an ActiveMQ queue.
 .EXAMPLE
-   $newData = Receive-ActiveMQMessage -user joe -queue invoice -server sample.bigco.com -message $invoiceData .INPUTS
+   $newData = Receive-ActiveMQMessage -user joe -queue invoice -mqserver sample.bigco.com -jamsserver localhost .INPUTS
    Inputs to this cmdlet (if any)
 .OUTPUTS